iwoca/frontend-interview/README.md

 ### The Task

-Currently there is only one application which is shown using a fixture in the codebase
+Currently there is only one application which is shown using a hard coded JSON fixture in the codebase

 The applications api http://localhost:3001/api/applications will return a JSON object of all applications for that user